 “Folk music in the United States – mostly based on Anglo-Saxon and African roots, but also including numerous ethnic styles and sources from throughout the world – has had a varied and complex scope and lineage, including the blues, minstrel tunes, Victorian parlor songs, spirituals and gospel tunes, hillbilly/country/cowboy/western songs, calypsos, pop folk, folk-rock, ethnic, bluegrass, and a range of so much more.”

-Almost 500 beautiful reproductions in their genuine colors are compiled here and give a vivid impression of roughly seventy years of folk music representations and commercial means of exploitation.
+Almost 500 beautiful reproductions in their original colors are compiled here and give a vivid impression of roughly seventy years of folk music representations and commercial means of exploitation.

 Highly informative reading and a feast for folklorists and product designers alike.